aleshaleksey/fansys23/08-spell-list.md

 **Global**: The spell lasts for a month.

-**Upcast (Global only)**: The spell lasts for an extra month per 4 MP dice placed in it.
-In addition, at 12 MP dice, an A class condition may be selected, and at 16 MP dice, an S Class conditions may be selected.
+**Upcast (Global only)**: The spell lasts for an extra month per 2 MP dice above 4 placed in it.
+In addition, at 8 MP dice, an A class condition may be selected, and at 12 MP dice, an S Class conditions may be selected.

 ___
 ### Silence